mixaz/LeptonPRU/README.md

 To build kernel we also need its configuration file taken from target device, located at /boot/config-$(uname -r).

 In LeptonPRU/kernel folder there's `cross-compile-kernel.sh` script which downloads kernel sources for given kernel revision, applies provided configuration file from target device, then builds the kernel.
-It can take not small time (but still shorter than building on BBB itself), fill you free to modify cross-compile-kernel.sh to speed up the process (ie using more cores instead `-j3` option, or enabling CCACHE).
+It can take not small time (but still shorter than building on BBB itself), feel you free to modify cross-compile-kernel.sh to speed up the process (ie using more cores instead `-j3` option, or enabling CCACHE).

 I assume you already have `LeptonPRU/leptonpru` script which starts dockcross docker container, if not - refer `cross compiling PRU firmware` section above.
 Since we do not need PRU tools to compile the kernel, original dockross container can be used as well.
 ```